2005 Japanese Grand Prix

 The 2005 Japanese Grand Prix (officially known as the 2005 Formula One Fuji Television Japanese Grand Prix) was a Formula One race which was held at Suzuka International Racing Course on 9 October 2005.
 It was the eighteenth and penultimate round of the 2005 Formula One World Championship, the thirty-first running of the Japanese Grand Prix and nineteenth to be held at Suzuka.

 Kimi Räikkönen won the race after starting from seventeenth, overtaking long-time race leader Giancarlo Fisichella on the final lap to win a race that saw many overtaking manoeuvres.
 Fisichella’s teammate Fernando Alonso completed the podium, having come through from sixteenth, including an overtake on Michael Schumacher around the outside of 130R corner.

 The race marked Ralf Schumacher’s sixth and final pole position in Formula One.

-This was also Räikkönen's last win until the 2007 Australian Grand Prix, his last win for McLaren and McLaren's last win until the 2007 Malaysian Grand Prix.
-This was the last time that a driver would win from 17th on the grid or lower until Max Verstappen at the 2024 São Paulo Grand Prix, a gap of 19 years.
+This was also Räikkönen's last win until the 2007 Australian Grand Prix, his last win for McLaren, the team's last win until the 2007 Malaysian Grand Prix, and the last win for a driver that started lower on the grid until Max Verstappen at the 2024 São Paulo Grand Prix.

 Background

 Fernando Alonso was crowned world champion at the previous round in Brazil, but the battle for the Constructors’ Championship between McLaren-Mercedes and Renault continued at the penultimate round, with McLaren leading by two points.

 At a press conference before the Japanese Grand Prix, Honda announced the acquisition of all shares in BAR.
 Toyota decided to bring the renewed TF105B to the last two races of the season.

-Antônio Pizzonia, who was already at the wheel of Williams in the three previous Grands Prix, was confirmed as a replacement for the injured Nick Heidfeld for the last two races of the season as well.
-One option to replace Heidfeld's in the last two races was test driver Nico Rosberg.
-The fact that two races are run on new tracks prevented this possibility.
+Antônio Pizzonia, who had driven for Williams in the three previous Grands Prix, was confirmed as a replacement for the injured Nick Heidfeld for the last two races of the season as well.
+One option to replace Heidfeld in the last two races was test driver Nico Rosberg, but the team decided against this as Rosberg had not previously driven at the two circuits.